jesseswedlund/personalWebsite/README.md

 git-tracking to be cluttered with production build files like `bundle.js`!
 By doing these steps, we make sure our development and production environments both stay nice and clean!

+NOTES

+* Fix whitespace in photos/videos of projects on home page
+* fix photo aspect ratio on projects page
+* make project page responsive
+* fill out captain's log for each project
+* make resume section of home page
+* be able to download resume from resume section
+* deploy sudoku solver
+* remake video for River Coach